 For NSSE Participating Institutions

-Apply now for the second annual Teaching and Learning National Institute!
+Apply now for the 5th Annual Teaching and Learning National Institute!

 Participating campus teams will develop evidence-based action plans aimed at improving effective instructional practices, student engagement, and student learning and success.
 The teams will also develop strategies to engage their full-time and part-time teaching colleagues in elaborating and institutionalizing their action plans.

 FOURTH ANNUAL TEACHING AND LEARNING NATIONAL INSTITUTE

 |Where:||The Evergreen State College, Olympia, WA |

 |How to Apply:||Applications are now being accepted.
 Space is limited.
 Applications available at http://wacenter.evergreen.edu/teaching-and-learning-national-institute|